So, what do you do?

 Simon Sinek writes and talks about the importance of finding and defining your “why,” but this can be hard when you have more than one.

-But if you’re a multipotentialite like me, being in a box makes you uncomfortable.
+But if you’re a multipotentialite like me, being in a box might make you uncomfortable.

 There are so many interesting boxes!